rollbar/docs/guides/grouping-algorithm.md

 When it comes to combining similar errors, Rollbar has a few key concepts and term:

 * An *occurrence* is a single event instance: an exception or log message, along with its associated metadata.
-* A *fingerprint* is a string that is used to identify each occcurrence (more on this below).
+* A *fingerprint* is a string used to identify each occcurrence (more on this below).
 * An *item* is the combination of all occurrences with the same fingerprint.

 Occurrences can be: